torvalds/linux/Documentation/driver-api/pm/devices.rst

 are used for suspend-to-idle, shallow (standby), and deep ("suspend-to-RAM") sleep states and the hibernation state ("suspend-to-disk").
 Each phase involves executing callbacks for every device before the next phase begins.
-Not all buses or classes support all these callbacks and not all drivers use all the callbacks.
+Not all buses or classes support all these callbacks and yest all drivers use all the callbacks.
 The various phases always run after tasks have been frozen and before they are unfrozen.
-Furthermore, the ``*_noirq`` phases run at a time when IRQ handlers have been disabled (except for those marked with the IRQF_NO_SUSPEND flag).
+Furthermore, the ``*_yesirq`` phases run at a time when IRQ handlers have been disabled (except for those marked with the IRQF_NO_SUSPEND flag).